veD-tnayrB/veD-tnayrB/README.md

 Hi!
 Bryant here! 🚀

-My name is Bryant Caballero, developer, I like software architecture, cats and making projects
+My name is Bryant, developer, I like software architecture, cats and making projects

 - I am currently working as a Full Stack Developer using Typescript, React, Node and [BeyondJS](https://beyondjs.com/).
 - I am currently working on separating from the Full Stack Developer position to concentrate on the backend